-RIC is pleased to let our international boarders and their families know that we will be open to welcome them from Friday August 21st.
+We are pleased to let our international boarders and their families know that we will be open from Friday August 21st.
 This will allow students travelling from countries that need to quarantine to do so comfortably in the College, cared for by our staff.
 Boarding students should already have heard from the team here to arrange their arrival date and time on an individual basis.

 BSA Covid Safe Charter

 Rochester Independent College is adopting the Boarding Schools' Association 'Covid Safe Charter.'
 The Charter confirms that we will be following all government guidance and rules as well as the additional requirements of the Charter with regard to student safety and welfare.

 The BSA Covid-Safe Charter includes measures that schools must implement or undertake prior to reopening.
 These include deep-cleans of school environments, testing procedures, isolation areas, and clear advice to parents and agents about school policies on contact sports, trips, provision of boarding during holidays.

 For when schools are operational, guidelines cover social distancing measures, the provision of sanitiser, enhanced cleaning procedures, ensuring equipment is not shared, and allowing staff and pupils to wear face masks.

 Specific measures for international students in the BSA charter cover areas such as ensuring that students are met on arrival by a named person aware of appropriate social distancing guidance and wearing a face mask at all times in proximity to the student.
 Journeys must be direct and in vehicles that contain sanitiser and wipes.

 Upon arrival at school, schools must ensure all changes to routines are fully explained and ensure that pupils have an opportunity to “discuss their fears, worries and concerns with a trusted adult”.